 TA10 Law Society Fittings and Contents Form explained

-The TA10 Fittings and Contents Form is a stardised form listing out was is included within the property as part of the sale price.
-Your solicitor sends this to you after you instruct them along with the other dicuemnts.
-Read more - What documents do solicitors need when selling a house?.
+The TA10 Fittings and Contents Form is a standardised form listing out what is included within the property as part of the sale price.
+Your solicitor sends this to you after you instruct them, along with the other other documents.

 The Fittings and Contents Form (sometimes called 'Fixture and Fittings') states what is included or excluded within the sale price of the property.